-Flying Start to Literacy is a comprehensive early literacy program.
+Flying Start to Literacy is now a K–5 Comprehensive Literacy Resource!

 The program consists of:

 - Vocabulary Starters (unique to Early Emergent Stage)

 - Digital Activities (unique to Early Emergent Stage)

 Key vocabulary is carefully introduced and constantly revisited.
 Paired books present the same key vocabulary in different text types.

 High-frequency words have a high rate of repetition with a low ratio of unfamiliar words.